ropensci/vcr/README.md

 * `vcr_logging_opts` = `list()`

-You can get the defaults programatically with
+You can get the defaults programmatically with

 ```r
 vcr_config_defaults()